carpentries-incubator/genome-mining/_episodes/03-antiSMASHdb-MiBiG.md

 > ![Forking Repositories]({{ page.root }}/fig/antiSMASH_db.png)

-For simple queries, such as "Streptococcus" or searching for a specific strain you can use the "Simple search" function.
+For simple queries, such as "_Streptococcus_" or searching for a specific strain you can use the "Simple search" function.

 > ![Forking Repositories]({{ page.root }}/fig/antiSMASH_search.png)